 Dr. Paul Logan is an assistant research professor for the College of Nursing.
 His research interests include outcomes, quality, and value in health care, particularly the quality of care provided by nurse practitioners.
 His clinical interests include acute care, critical care, and cardiovascular disease.

-Dr. Sheri Matter is the director of online MSN programs and is an assistant teaching professor for the College of Nursing.
+Dr. Sheri Matter is the director of online MSN programs and is an assistant teaching professor for Penn State's Ross and Carol Nese College of Nursing.
 She has more than 30 years of nursing leadership experience, including serving as chief nursing executive of a multiple-hospital system.
 Her dissertation focused on the nurse characteristics of a highly reliable organization.
 Her research interests include leadership, nurse characteristics and their effects on quality, and qualitative methods.

 Dr. Kimberly Van Haitsma's research interests include developing observational methodologies to assess behavior and emotion in dementia, developing evidence-based education programs to enhance the skills of formal caregivers, advancing the understanding of person-centered care — "knowing preferences for everyday living" — and developing measurement tools for research, clinical practice, and evidence-based interventions for formal caregivers.